jrenaud90/TidalPy/Documentation/utilities_x/classes_x.md

 | `calc_mean_density(mass, volume)` | `float` | $m / V$ [kg m$^{-3}$]. |
 | `calc_escape_velocity(mass, radius)` | `float` | $\sqrt{2 G m / r}$ [m s$^{-1}$]. |

 Every `calc_` method is const and takes its inputs explicitly rather than reading the object's stored radius and mass.
-That is deliberate: a layer needs the volume of a shell between two radii that are not its own, and a world needs the surface area at an arbitrary radius, so binding these helpers to the object's own state would make them useless in exactly the cases they are called for.
+A layer needs the volume of a shell between two radii that are not its own, and a world needs the surface area at an arbitrary radius, so binding these helpers to the object's own state would make them useless in exactly the cases they are called for.

 The binary record is 36 bytes: the 20-byte header, then the radius and mass as doubles in host byte order.